ajhenley/gitbook/variables.md

 ```
 At the top of the program we declare the variables.
 It's common practice to declare variables at the top of your method or class.
 Variables declared within a method are visible only within that method.

+You want to choose the appropriate data type for your variable.
+Names are stored as ```String``` variables.
+Numbers without decimal points are stored as ```int``` variables.

 A float uses less memory than a double.
 Floats should not be used for precise values, such as currency.
 The ```java.math.BigDecimal``` class is intended for currency values since it is more accurate.
+We'll look at that later.